ibrahim-badri/INF111/README.md

 1. [Tech Stack](#Tech-Stack)
 2. [License](#License)

+## Getting Started
+This is an example of how you may give instructions on setting up your project locally.
+To get a local copy up and running follow these simple example steps.

+## Prerequisites
+This is an example of how to list things you need to use the software and how to install them.

 ## Tech Stack
 The main technologies used within the scope of this course are primarily Java.